freedomofpress/securedrop-docs/index.rst

 .. note:: Don't hesitate to let us know if you have any feedback on the
           new support system.

-.. todo:: What's the best way to provide feedback on the support system?
+          If you already have an account on the support site, create a new issue in your project to provide feedback.
+Otherwise, use the :doc:`general_support` channel.